skalenetwork/mirage-manager/docs/Nodes.md

-**dev:** _Validates IP, port, and public key, then creates the node as disabled (in staking) by default The sender must match the address derived from the public key Can include initial stake via msg.value (should be more than minimum required)_
+**dev:** _Validates IP, port, and public key, then creates the node as disabled (in staking) by default The sender must match the address derived from the public key Can include initial stake via msg.value (should be not less than minimum required)_

 #### Parameters